 A: The time it takes to receive a decision on your disability claim in North Carolina can vary widely.
 It depends on the specifics of your case and the current workload of the SSA.
 On average, it may take between three and six months for the initial application to be reviewed.
 If your claim is denied, and you must go through the appeals process, it can take significantly longer—sometimes up to two years or more.
 It is crucial to work with an experienced disability lawyer.
 They can help expedite the process and maximize your chances of approval.

 A: Yes, you can work while receiving Social Security disability benefits.
 However, there are specific guidelines and limitations to ensure that your work activity does not disqualify you from receiving benefits.
 The Social Security Administration allows individuals to participate in a “trial work period.”
 In this, you can test your ability to work for up to nine months without affecting your benefits.
 However, there are income limits in place, and any earnings above the specified threshold may impact your eligibility.
 It is essential to keep the SSA informed about your work activities.
 Also, consult with a knowledgeable disability attorney to ensure that your work does not jeopardize your benefits.

 Pursuing Social Security disability benefits can be a challenging and time-consuming process.
 Fortunately, you do not have to navigate it alone.
-At Helton, Cody & Associates, PLLC, our Newton Social Security disability lawyers are committed to providing you with the support and guidance you need.
+At Law Office of Lyndon R. Helton, PLLC, our Newton Social Security disability lawyers are committed to providing you with the support and guidance you need.